sparkrew/fika/api-finder/README.md

 The API-Finder takes a compiled JAR file, analyzes its bytecode to build a call graph, identifies all third-party method invocations, filters out already-covered methods using JaCoCo reports, finds execution paths from public methods to uncovered third-party calls, and extracts complete source code with contextual information for test generation.

-The problem API-finder tries to address is the difficulty of automatically identifying which third-party API calls are not adequately tested and determining the simplest execution paths to trigger those calls.
-This is particularly complex when dealing with:
-- Deep call chains spanning multiple methods
-- Method overloading requiring precise signature matching
-- Constructors and static initializers
-- Multiple paths to the same target method
-- Differences between Bytecode and Source code representations

 ## Architecture

 The API-Finder follows this workflow: